earthly/website/blog/_posts/2020-11-13-protobufs-and-grpc.md

 ```

 Next we need to compile this proto file into Go code.
-On a Mac one might be tempted to run _brew install protobuf_, or if you're on linux you might want to see if _apt-get install protoc_ will magically work, but rather than do that, we will use earthly to containerize these tools.
+On a Mac one might be tempted to run _brew install protobuf_, or if you're on Linux you might want to see if _apt-get install protoc_ will magically work, but rather than do that, we will use earthly to containerize these tools.
 This will allow you to share this code with other developers, and ensure everyone can compile proto files across multiple platforms using the same version to eliminate compatibility issues.

 Here's what an Earthfile would look like for installing Google protobufs inside an Ubuntu image, and generating the protobuf code using the protoc-gen-go-grpc tool: